mineshpatel1/cerebral-cereal/docs/features.md

 ## Theming Components

-To use theming in a Cerebral Cereal app, you need to wrap your `App` in the `ThemeProvider` and then refer to the theme context to dynamically access colours.
-If you do not wrap your app in the theme provider, the components will still render, using the default theme defined in `Common/src/contexts/themeContext.js`.
+To use theming in a Cerebral Cereal app, you need to wrap your `App` in the `CommonProvider` and then refer to the theme context to dynamically access colours.
+If you do not wrap your app in the theme provider, the components will still render, using the default theme defined in `Common/src/contexts/commonContext.js`.
 The theme styles themselves are defined in `Common/src/styles/Themes.js`.

 You can use the Common Component class which has a method, `getTheme`, defined that will fetch the current theme at any